CWolfs/MissionControl-Site/docs/contract-builder/setup.md

 ## (Optional) Add an Encounter Ruleset for your contract type

+This step is optional.
+If you're not using [random spawns](../features/random-spawns) or [additional lances](../features/additional-lances) then you won't need to create this.

 As described in the [encounter rulesets](../features/encounter-rulesets.md) section, you can submit an `EncounterRuleset` to Mission Control to better control the features of Mission Control with your contract type.

 These features can be things like: